accelerated-text/accelerated-text/front-end/packages/help/getting-started.md

 *Data* sidebar provides the tools to load CSV data files to be used in generation.
 Note that CSV files have to be comma separated with the column headers at the top.

 More than one data file can be loaded with the help of *Add* button.
-File selected in the drop down menu is a current one and will be used for the generation.
+File selected in the drop down menu is the current one and will be used for text generation.

-Contents of the current data file are displayed in the table bellow.
-Active row can be selected with the controls at the top of the table.
+Content of the current data file is displayed in the table bellow.
+Active row can be selected with control buttons at the top of the table.

 ![data](help/data.png)